Iris douglasiana

 Iris douglasiana, the Douglas iris, is a common wildflower of the coastal regions of Northern and Central California and southern Oregon in the United States.
-It grows mainly at lower elevations, below 100 m, though it is occasionally found at heights of up to 1000 m.
-It is most common in grasslands near the coast.
+It grows mainly at lower elevations and is most common in grasslands near the coast.
+The plant is commonly cultivated outside of its native range, and has been used by humans for its strong fibers and medicinal properties.